camunda/camunda-bpm-examples/sdk-js/browser-forms/README.md

 # Running this example

 1. Clone the repository
-2. Copy this folder to the `server/apache-tomcat-X.X.XX/webapps` directory of a [camunda BPM platform distribution](https://camunda.com/download/)
+2. Copy this folder to the `server/apache-tomcat-X.X.XX/webapps` directory of a [Camunda Platform distribution](https://camunda.com/download/)
 3. Start the platform
 4. Go to http://localhost:8080/browser-forms and play around